Chetan18Channe/Chetan-WebAPIAssignment/README.md

 3)Model for transactions and customers.
 4)Data set to demonstrate the solution.

-Please refer RewardApp.docx file and URL
+Please refer CustomerReward.docx file and URL

 URL:
 http://localhost:8080/rewards/calculate